NeuroSyncRoblox/FadingShadows/README.md

 - **Choice and Consequence:** Your decisions shape the outcome of the story, leading to multiple endings.
 - **Unique Characters:** Meet a diverse cast of characters, each with their own struggles and stories to tell.
 - **Exploration:** Navigate the city of Emberfall, uncovering its hidden secrets and unraveling the mysteries within.
-- **Thought-Provoking Themes:** "Fading Shadows" delves into dark themes, encouraging players to reflect on the human experience.
+- **Thought-Provoking Themes:** Fading Shadows delves into dark themes, encouraging players to reflect on the human experience.

 ## Warnings